Domestic and International Students

 3. Application Deadline

-The closing date for applications for 2018-19, including all supporting documentation, is January 15.
+The closing date for applications, including all supporting documentation, is January 15.
 Processing of applications will begin after this deadline, and decisions will be announced by mid-March.
 You can check the status of your application on the School of Graduate Studies website after the 3rd week in January.
 The status of your application will be updated from “Documents Pending” to “Under Review” by mid-February.
 Your application is complete, however, and you needn’t take any further action unless and until you are notified of your admission by our department.

 4. Visiting and Special Students